fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageTableSASToken.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageTableSASToken** cmdlet generates a Shared Access Signature (SAS) token for an azure_2 Storage table.
+The **New-AzureStorageTableSASToken** cmdlet generates a Shared Access Signature (SAS) token for an Azure Storage table.

 ## EXAMPLES